Removing crop loss in American Crops

-Seeking a more optimized conservation method, CEO of FDC Enterprises Fred Circle initiated a collaboration with Orkel, reducing energy crop losses while securing better working conditions for his employees.
+Seeking a more optimized conservation method, CEO of FDC Enterprises Fred Circle initiated a collaboration with Orkel, reducing energy crop loss while securing better working conditions for his employees.

 15% Material Loss

-“We were losing an average of 15% revenue generation every year in spoiled material from molding”, says Mr. Fred Circle, President & CEO of FDC Enterprises.
+“We were losing an average of 15% revenue generation every year in crop loss due to spoiled material from molding”, says Mr. Fred Circle, President & CEO of FDC Enterprises.
 “Additionally, we were on the lookout for further cost saving efforts such as removing the need of tarping.”
 Essentially, the company was seeking improved ways to utilize their resources, consisting mainly of miscanthus and switchgrass.

 After FDCE’s collaboration with Orkel’s Georgia-based technician Will Bennett, it is apparent that American-based machine expertise played an important part in FDCE’s final decision: “One of the reasons to why we chose Orkel was their ability to provide close support of the machine, both in terms of technical expertise and for optimization purposes.”
 Mr. Circle continues: “Up-time is important to us, because everything we do is season-dependent.”

-After introducing high-density bales into their production line, FDCE also experienced logistical benefits.
+After introducing high-density bales into their production line, FDCE also experienced logistical benefits in addition to reduced crop loss.
 Baling with an Orkel Dens-X compactor, they have cut storage and labor costs associated with stacking and tarping square bales.
 Logistically, the crop bales are easier to move while also providing a more consistent and stable production.

 Profitability is one aspect of the equation, just as the human aspect is another.
 Circle explains the concern for his employees, who used to grind up the previous square bales to access the crops, releasing mold into the work environment.
 “Despite wearing protection such as pressurized masks, I don’t want my guys working under those conditions.”
 Nor were they able to identify sufficient efforts to solve the issue: “We can’t remove it [the mold] once it’s there, as there is no way of separating it from the material itself once it’s baled.”